pmcmaster/astropix/README.md

 * Better error messaging to user on failures
 * Localisation of strings
 * Fall-back to parsing/fetching direct from APOD in case that the API fails (basically bypassing the API)
-* Intention, not *quite* achieved was that the APODContentCache and APODNetworkAccessor would have the same APIs, so you could drop the network accessor in instead of the cache, and have a working app (with no cache).
-Not beneficial enough to get this working as I'd hoped.
+* Intention was that the APODContentCache and APODNetworkAccessor would have the same APIs, so you could drop the network accessor in instead of the cache, and have a working app (with no cache).
+Not convinced this is 100% beneficial.
 * If we (here) try to access the image for "today", on Friday at 3am, it's still Thursday in the US, so no Friday image is published available yet.
 Would be nice to code some feedback about that into the app.

 ## Resources used